Spreadsheets in Spreadsheet.com are called workbooks and each workbook can have any number of worksheets within it.

-The Spreadsheet.com team manages a growing number of templates for you to start from such as Product Launch Plan, Agile Project Plan, Bug Tracker, Employee Directory, Deal Pipeline, Applicant Tracking with Hiring Budget, and Cap Table with Shareholder Database.
+Spreadsheet.com offers a growing number of templates for you to start from such as Product Launch Plan, Agile Project Plan, Bug Tracker, Employee Directory, Deal Pipeline, Applicant Tracking with Hiring Budget, and Cap Table with Shareholder Database.

 Workbooks created from templates come with sample data to help show you how they work, such as fake collaborators and example file attachments within cells.
 You can delete all of this sample data and replace it with your own when you are ready.

 Importing from Excel, Google Sheets, or a CSV file

 In addition to using Spreadsheet.com's existing templates, you can import your existing spreadsheets and quickly transform them into collaborative solutions that you can share with your team.

 From the New Workbook dialog, select one of the three import options: (1) Import CSV file, (2) Import from Excel, or (3) Import from Google Sheets (coming soon).

 Clicking one of the three options will open the Import workbook dialog from where you can select the file to import, name your imported workbook, and specify the workbook owner and location.

 Because Spreadsheet.com is a standards-compliant spreadsheet system, all of your data, styling, formatting, and formulas will be imported and continue to work as-is.
 Even floating images, cross-sheet formulas, and named ranges get imported.
 (Support for charts is coming soon.)

 Spreadsheet.com allows a variety of file formats to be imported, including: